Best EV electricity tariffs – the top energy tariffs for your electric car

 Go through to EDF's 'Electric Cars' menu and you are given a choice of three packages.
 One is called GoElectric overnight and says it is better for high mileage drivers, then there's a tariff which is reserved for PodPoint charger customers.
 The third offering is called EVolve and is "for low to medium drivers".
 We ran the numbers on this and can’t really see any reason to choose it over a rival.
 Even the special PodPoint rates are on the high side.

-On the plus side, the peak rate is the cheapest of any provider here, at 24.86p per kWh.
-The company guarantees this rate will never be higher than the Ofgem price cap, but this is offset by an off-peak charge which is double the best here.
-This means for our sample you will pay £671.22 for your peak power – a tenner less than the next best from Octopus.
+On the plus side, the peak rate is among the cheapest of any provider here (along with EDF's other tariff), at 27.33p per kWh.
+The company guarantees this rate will never be higher than the Ofgem price cap, but this is offset by an off-peak charge.

-The off-peak rate will always track at 10p less than this top rate - in this case that means 14.86p/kWh, which is valid for five hours every night.
-That is a nice saving compared to the peak but is by far the most expensive here, costing £182.46 more than the best Octopus rate every year.
+This off-peak rate will always track at 10p less than the peak tariff - in this case that means 17.33p/kWh, which is valid for five hours every night.
+That is a nice saving compared to the peak but is by far the most expensive here, costing £230.98 more than the best Octopus rate every year just for the car charging.

-You'll be also stung on the standing charges too, as they are the among the highest in this set at 60.98p per day.
+You'll be also stung on the standing charges too, as they are at the higher end of this set at 49p per day.
 There's a £25 exit fee too.

 9. Ecotricity EV Tariff